JuliaLang/julia/doc/src/manual/style-guide.md

 wrapper for some C code, which another package might then pirate to implement a higher-level, Julia-friendly API.

+## Be careful with extending functions from other modules

+As an addition to the note on type piracy, extending methods in Base or other packages should be limited as much as possible.
+The reason is that adding a function to a global function is a global operation.
+Specifically, it modifies the global method method table.
+It can also increase compilation time for your package because methods that were already compiled may be invalidation meaning that they have to be compiled again to incorporate the newly added method.

+Cases where extending global functions is suitable is where the newly defined method is called from a location in another package or Base.
+For example, a well-known example is implementing custom pretty printing by adding a method to `Base.show` for some user-defined type `T`.
+In this case, `Base.show` is called internally by Julia and will dispatch on type `T`.

 ## Be careful with type equality

 You generally want to use [`isa`](@ref) and [`<:`](@ref) for testing types,